deadpixelsociety/passport/README.md

 # passport
-A Kotlin-based Android text validation library with a simple DSL.
+A Kotlin-based Android view validation library with a simple DSL.

 Usage
 -----